thekevinboyle/HTMLIntermediateSection2Tests/README.md

 .4.
 Everytime you make a change and push to GitHub, this PR will automatically update.
 No need to do it more than once.

+#### Get latest test updates
+1. To get the latest test updates, be sure to have a "clean working directory" by committing or removing all of your changes.
+You check for a "clean working environment" by running `git status` and makeing sure no files show up.
+2. Run `git pull upstream master`

 ![Contributing workflow](https://docs.google.com/drawings/d/1WeKQxOHgPKfwjy_eKtlJO62Fu4XTCWFeqkAh1oIqICM/pub?w=960&h=720)